Our Partners & Affiliated Programs

 Information about the UW-Madison chapter of Phi Mu Alpha

 The University of Wisconsin-Madison Piano Pioneers program offers scholarship lessons (and practice instruments if needed) to children and adults in the Madison community who want to study the piano but can’t afford the full cost of lessons.
 Lessons are held at the UW-Madison Mosse Humanities Building, and teachers are graduate students in the UW-Madison piano performance and pedagogy programs.
 Lesson times are flexible and are arranged between each student and teacher.
 The full cost of lessons is $15.00 per half-hour; most families pay between 1/3 and 1/2 of this cost and scholarships cover the rest of tuition.
 Generous support from the Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment, and the Evjue Foundation helps make this program possible.
 The foundations provide scholarships for piano lessons and provide support for purchasing music books and instruments.
 The Steinway Piano Gallery is the exclusive partner for Piano Pioneers, generously providing instruments, instrument transportation and tuning through the Steinway Piano Bank.
-Click here for information about scheduling, eligibility, and registration.
+Piano Pioneers is not currently accepting new students.

 Sigma Alpha Iota Women’s Fraternity